Learn how to create a beautiful, low-maintenance garden with drought-resistant plants that thrive during the hottest summers with dry conditions.

 Choosing Drought-Resistant Plants

-But the heart of drought-resistant gardening lies in selecting the right plants.
+But cultivating a low-maintenance, drought-resistant garden lies in selecting the right plants.
 These plants are adapted to thrive with minimal water, making them ideal for dry conditions.
 Here are the best beautiful choices for a drought-tolerant landscape.

 Lavender (Lavandula spp.)

 Lavender is a classic choice for drought-resistant gardens.
 Its fragrant flowers and grey-green foliage not only add beauty but also thrive in hot, dry conditions.
-Lavender’s deep roots make it particularly drought-tolerant, and its essential oils deter deer.
-It’s one of my favorites to grow and performs really well if you’ve got a well-draining garden bed.
+Lavender’s deep roots make it particularly drought-tolerant.
+Not to mention, its essential oils deter deer browsing.
+It’s one of my favorite cottage garden flowers to grow and will bloom prolifically if you’ve got a well-draining garden bed.

 • USDA Hardiness Zone: 5-9